 Non-primitive variable are initialized to the special value null.
 Null is a legal value for all non-primitive types.
-Unintentionally accessing a null object is a very common problem which results in a NullPointerException.
+Unintentionally accessing a null object is a very common problem.
+NullPointerException.

 '''

 String s;

 long [] a;

 char c = s.charAt(17);

 long l = a[39];

 '''